 - Besides, important men probably had a say in local administration.

 Kings maintained a well-organised army, with elephants, chariots, cavalry and foot soldiers.
 Military leaders provided kings with troops whenever he needed them but they were not paid regular salaries.
 Instead, of salary, some of them received grants of land.
 They collected revenue from the land and used this to maintain soldiers and horses, and provide equipment for warfare.
 These men were known as samantas.

 Assemblies in the southern kingdoms

-The inscriptions of the Pallavas mentioned a number of local assemblies which included the sabha, an assembly of brahmin landowners.
-This assembly functioned through subcommittees, which looked after irrigation, agricultural operations, making roads, local temples, etc. The ur was a village assembly found in areas where the landowners were not brahmins.
+The inscriptions of the Pallavas mentioned a number of local assemblies, which included the sabha, an assembly of brahmin landowners.
+This assembly functioned through subcommittees, which looked after irrigation, agricultural operations, making roads, local temples, etc. There was a village assembly found in areas where the landowners were not brahmins.
 And the nagaram was an organisation of merchants.